 Layer 2 portal authentication uses the local portal server.
 Specify the IP address of a Layer 3 interface on the device that is routable to the portal client as the listening IP address of the local portal server.
-HP recommends using the IP address of a loopback interface, because:
+HP recommends using the IP address of a loopback interface rather than a physical Layer 3 interface, because: